denten-books/plain-text/2-surface.md

 electronic computing" outlined in Peter Denning's "theory of operating systems" [@denning_third_1971].

 ## Microanalysis: Towards the Practice of Computational Hermeneutics

-In drawing on the pre-history of digital inscription, it is my hope to convince the reader of the very literal sense of depth manufactured into the structure of contemporary word processing.
+In drawing on the history of the contemporary literary condition, it is my hope to convince the reader of the very literal sense of depth manufactured into the structure of contemporary word processing.
 Even print materials, which seem to escape computational complexity, must follow the path of literary production I have described above.
 With few exceptions, every transmitted sign today recapitulates the history of simulated semiotics.
-The inscription is first intertwined with code for machine control.
-It then disappears into an opaque storage medium.
-And finally, it emerges again, as a screen simulation.
+All printed inscription passes from keyboard to programmable storage media, where it passes from view mixed with machine control code.
+Finally, it emerges again on the screen to simulate some of the physical affordances lost in the process of remediation.

 In its advanced form, the simulation usurps the simulated.
-As some modes of reading and writing pass from use, like the typewriter, aspects of typewriting carry forth.
+The avatar continues to mimic its object even as the object passes from use.
+Actions like "scrolling a page" on the screen simulate an action that for most users has no basis in experience (of handling scrolls).
 The page too may at some point cease to identify a material unit of information, while the word processor and the electronic book reader will continue to simulate digital pages.
-Actions like "scrolling a page" contain simulated models of physical interaction, like unfolding a scroll, no longer actual to the contemporary user.
+In simulation, the material affordances of one medium obscure the same in the other.

 The gap between input and output is what gives rise to the ephemeral quality of digital text.
 Temporary storage media located on the way from keyboard to page or screen allows for rapid and frequent remediation.
 It keeps the ink in motion unattached to a "sticky" medium like paper.
 However, the spatial elongation of the sign also comes at a cost.
 Submerged in the passage between keyboard and screen or paper, the inscription passes from view.
 In its ephemeral "liquid" form it is also no longer legible to the naked human eye.
 It reappears again on the screen or page already "processed," that is, altered by the intervention of the "control unit."
 Writing or reading on a device can thus no longer remain a solitary activity.
 Machine operators far removed from the site of interpretation intervene to mediate the encounter between reader/writer, and text.

 The consequences of that intervention are immense.
 With time, supplemental "control characters" designed to format documents fuse with programming